bryanlusse/song-stats/README.md

 ## :scroll: Overview

-This web app serves as an interface to chat with a chatbot.
-It is possible to have a conversation with the chatbot about almost any topic imagineable.
-Just type in your question or topic, hit enter, and see what the chatbot has to say about it.
-The conversation can be reset with the button on the bottom of the screen.
-For more information, see the accompanying blogpost on [Medium](https://medium.com/@blusse7/deploying-a-chatbot-on-heroku-using-flask-and-huggingface-7dadb77d8f48).
-Enjoy!
+This web app serves as an interface to find musical statistics of songs.
+The web app uses the Spotify API to fetch songs and their statistics and serves this through a radar chart.
+Hovering over the different statistics gives more information about their meaning.

 ## :rice_scene: Screenshot